OpenC2-org/openc2-org.github.io/README.md

 ## Maintaining the Website

-### How to add/remove slides in the carousel on the homepage?
+### How to add/remove slides in the carousel on the homepage
 ```index.html``` is the homepage and it uses [Bootstrap
 Carousel](https://getbootstrap.com/docs/4.0/components/carousel).
 Please refer to it's documentation to learn more about it.